 Conductive Locating (Directly Connected)

-Be sure your connection point is a good metal to metal contact (no paint or rust) and that you are below any insulators)
+– Be sure your connection points are good metal to metal contact (no paint or rust) and that you are below any insulators.

 If you can’t directly connect to the target, another way is to use a Signal Clamp with the 800 series transmitter.
 If using the 800-HL or dual frequency transmitter, both frequencies are emitted from the clamp.
 The clamp will induce the majority of it’s signal(s) onto the conductor(s) that it is clamped around, thus minimizing the signal on the adjacent conductors.
 This gives you more options for finding the target conductor.